 The implementation of the modified MPLPAD will be phased.
 The AEI has identified implementation plans and proposed timelines for transferring midwifery students to the SSSA from September 2019.
-The implementation plans also include continuation on the SLAiP (NMC, 2008), where relevant, for example final year students who are near to completion of the programme.

-A review of documentary evidence and a Skype conference call with representatives of the pan-London 10 AEIs provided clarification of the modification of the MPLPAD against the SSSA.
+A review of documentary evidence and a Skype conference call with representatives of the pan London 10 AEIs provided clarification of the modification of the MPLPAD against the SSSA.
 The discussion included clarification of consultation with student midwives about the plans for transfer to the SSSA, where appropriate.

-The major modification to the programme is recommended to the NMC for approval.
+The major modification to the programmes is recommended to the NMC for approval.
 There are two recommendations.